-ОИТСОМЕ CONTRIBUTION ON IMPACT OUTCOME ENABLERS Responsive and Equitable participation and fair conduct in the national economy.
-Suitably qualified, experienced and non-conflicted Tribunal members.
-Adjudication Decisions made by the Tribunal address public interest issues and economic inclusivity Adherence to required processes and procedures in the adjudication process Competent and experienced case managers Enables Tribunal to evolve and Long term retention of case managers adapt in order to respond to cases referred to it.
-Innovative and efficient process for managing cases Telefred to it.
-Documented and shared information to ensure better understanding of jurisprudence applied within the Tribunal Transparent, Effective resource (financial and human) allocation and utilisation Employees that are adaptable and responsive to change Accountable and Sustainable Tribunal Integrity and credibility of the Tribunal Effective corporate governance, business ethics and regulatory compliance

-OUTCOME CONTRIBUTION ON IMPACT OUTCOME ENABLERS To perform all functions in a Compliant financial management, sound and transparent way disclosure and reporting Tribunal can operate and function Effective communication of the in a changing environment work of the Tribunal Creates an institution that is Innovative application and responsive and adaptable to utilisation of ICT changes required to improve Applied framework for integrated service delivery knowledge management
+ОИТСОМЕ CONTRIBUTION ON IMPACT OUTCOME ENABLERS Responsive and Reliable Adjudication Equitable participation and fair conduct in the national economy.
+Suitably qualified, experienced and non-conflicted Tribunal members. , Decisions made by the Tribunal address public interest issues and economic inclusivity Adherence to required processes and procedures in the adjudication process Competent and experienced case managers Enables Tribunal to evolve and Long term retention of case managers adapt in order to respond to cases referred to it.
+Innovative and efficient process for managing cases referred to it.
+Documented and shared information to ensure better understanding of jurisprudence applied within the Tribunal Effective resource (financial and human) allocation and utilisation Employees that are adaptable and responsive to change Integrity and credibility of the Tribunal Effective corporate governance, business ethics and regulatory compliance Transparent, Accountable and To perform all functions in a sound and transparent way Compliant financial management, disclosure and reporting Sustainable Tribunal Tribunal can operate and function in a changing environment Effective communication of the work of the Tribunal Creates an institution that is responsive and adaptable to Innovative application and utilisation of ICT changes required to improve service delivery Applied framework for integrated knowledge management